SMAC-Group/course_gmwm/chapters/chapter4.md

 ---
-title: '4 - GMWM'
+title: '4 - The Generalized Method of Wavelet Moments'
-description:
-  ' '
+description: 'In this chapter, we provides an introduction to Generalized Method of Wavelet Moments and its robust extension.
+This chapter is based on the R package gmwm.'
 prev: /chapter3
 next: /chapter5
 type: chapter